hnrazevedo/Router/README.md

 - post: post method
 - ajax: called fetch or XMLHttpRequest
 - form: called fetch or XMLHttpRequest (with Requested-Method defined in the header as form)

-- put: REST requests
-- delete: REST requests
-- patch: REST requests
+- POST: REST request
-- connect: REST requests
+- GET: REST request
-- head: REST requests
+- PUT: REST requests
-- trace: REST requests
+- DELETE: REST requests
-- options: REST requests
+- PATCH: REST requests

 ### The routes must be set in a flat file without classes, as they will be imported when creating the object
 As rotas devem ser setadas num arquivo simples sem classes, pois seram importadas na criação do objeto